tschuy/gpi/README.md

 ``gpi`` uses Python's built-in ``unittest`` library.
 To run the tests, run ``python setup.py test`` within the root of the repository.

+A pre-commit hook has been provided for your convenience.
+This hook runs the test suite (which takes approximately two seconds) and the PEP8 flaker.
+(For the flaker to work, install ``flake8`` with pip.)
+To use this hook, copy ``tests/pre-commit`` into ``.git/hooks/``.

 Issues
 ------